Majority of ABC councillors back pay deal but DUP voice concern over detail

-Armagh Banbridge and Craigavon strike: DUP voices concern on proposed deal while majority of parties welcome offer
+Armagh Banbridge and Craigavon strike: DUP voices concern on deal while majority of parties welcome offer

-As the sixth week of strike action continues, a majority of Armagh, Banbridge and Craigavon Council members voted for a proposed pay offer which is hoped will end the stalemate.
+Strike action is suspended on the sixth week following a majority of Armagh, Banbridge and Craigavon Council members voting for a proposed pay offer which is hoped will end the stalemate.

-The vote, at a late night council meeting in Craigavon, was a majority vote – one which was opposed by the DUP, the largest party on ABC Council.
+The vote, at a late night council meeting in Craigavon on Tuesday evening, was a majority vote – one which was opposed by the DUP, the largest party on ABC Council.

 Most Popular